easternstarlinz/Paulthon/PAULTHON_README.txt

     - V: 7, S: 7, U: 8
     - Better betas (higher R-squared)
     - View into highest correlated index for each symbol (based on R-squared)
-    - Betas and Correlations to all indices of interest
     - Valuable for risk-management of a long short book

 Stock Graphs:
     - V: 9, S: 7, U: 9
     - Stock graphs that adjust for the index move
-    - Extremely valuable for assessing relative performance of an asset, numerically and visually
+    - Valuable for assessing relative performance of a stock, numerically and visually

 Earnings Magnitude Metrics:
     - V: 5, S: 8, U: 7